Timbuk2 Classic Messenger M · โ˜… 4.3 Best Cyclist Messenger Bag Check price on Amazon →

 Made inSan Francisco, USA option available

 Yes for cyclists.
-The cross-shoulder design and 1000D Cordura body are genuinely better suited to cycling than any backpack at the price.
+The cross-shoulder design and 1000D Cordura body are genuinely better suited to cycling than any backpack at this price.
 For non-cyclists, look at the [Aer Day Pack 3](/reviews/aer-day-pack-3) backpack instead.

 Choose the Classic if you cycle commute and want the iconic cross-body messenger style.
 Choose the Command TSA if you fly more than you cycle and want a 15 inch laptop sleeve with TSA-friendly opening.
 Different jobs.